Source: Material Matters

 Goldberg Variations

-The same exercise has been tried on J.S.
-Bach’s Goldberg Variations (1741).
-The aria and its thirty variations were performed in a single sequence, obviously with the same instrument/tuning.
-For this reason, we checked a unique MusicXML score containing all variations.
+The same exercise was attempted with J.S.
+Bach's Goldberg Variations (1741).
+The aria and its thirty variations were performed in a single sequence, apparently with the same instrument/tuning.
+For this reason, we checked a unique MusicXML score containing all the variations.

-With the “standard” hypothesis of consonance, the result is the following:
+With the "standard" hypothesis of consonance, the result is as follows:

-(As expected) Sauveur’s meantone temperament won the game, followed with Kellner’s BACH.
-The equal-tempered scale ranked 28th on this classification… (Note that the computation of this table took 3 1/2 hours on an old MacBook Pro…).
+(As expected) Sauveur's meantone temperament won the game, followed by Kellner's BACH.
+The equal-tempered scale came 28th in this classification… (Note that the calculation of this table took 3 1/2 hours on an old MacBook Pro…).

-Listen to the synthesis of Goldberg Variations with Sauveur’s meantone temperament:
+Listen to the synthesis of the Goldberg Variations with Sauveur's meantone temperament:

-The “alternate” model of consonance yields the following classification:
+The "alternative" model of consonance gives the following classification:

-Favourite tuning schemes, according to this model, would be D’Alembert-Rousseau (see image) and Kellner’s BACH (see image) meantone temperaments, both with equal ratings since their tonal intervals are almost identical.
+Favourite tuning schemes, according to this model, would be D'Alembert-Rousseau (see picture) and Kellner's BACH (see picture) meantone temperaments, both of which have equal value because their tonal intervals are almost identical.

-Listen to the synthesis of Goldberg Variations with D’Alembert-Rousseau temperament:
+Listen to the synthesis of the Goldberg Variations with the D'Alembert-Rousseau temperament:

-These favourite tunings are the same ones best fit to the set of preludes and fugues in The Well-tempered Clavier.
+These preferred tunings are the same as those best suited to the set of preludes and fugues in The Well-Tempered Clavier.

-These sound examples may be compared with human performances, for example the Aria on a harpsichord tuned with Werckmeister III meantone temperament — listen to this recording.
-Indeed, musicians display a more flexible timing compared with Bol Processor sticking to parameters of the MusicXML score.
-Nonetheless, a comparison focussing on tonal intervals remains possible.
+These sound examples can be compared to human performance, for example the Aria on a harpsichord tuned to the Werckmeister III meantone temperament — listen to this recording.
+In fact, the musicians show a more flexible timing than the Bol Processor, which sticks to the parameters of the MusicXML score.
+Nevertheless, a comparison focusing on tonal intervals remains possible.

-The fact that Werckmeister III (see image) ranked low in the automatic tonal analysis does not suggest an improper choice.
-This tuning scheme might rank higher against a specific model of “consonance”.
+The fact that Werckmeister III (see image) ranked low in the automatic tonal analysis does not indicate a wrong choice.
+This tuning scheme may perform better against a particular model of "consonance".

-Let us figure out with calculations its main difference with D’Alembert-Rousseau and Kellner’s BACH.
-We may restrict the analysis to measures #1 to #32 (the Aria) exposing most melodic/harmonic intervals; this Aria works similar to the initial section (ālāp) in North Indian classical music… We notice that neither D - F# (397 cents) nor G - B (398 cents) in Werckmeister III are accurate harmonic major thirds (390 cents), intervals with high occurrence as shown on the table of interval frequencies:
+Let us use calculations to work out its main difference from D'Alembert-Rousseau and Kellner's BACH.
+We can limit the analysis to bars #1 to #32 (the Aria), which exposes most of the melodic/harmonic intervals; this Aria functions similarly to the opening section (ālāp) in North Indian classical music… We notice that neither D - F# (397 cents) nor G - B (398 cents) in Werckmeister III are exact harmonic major thirds (390 cents), intervals with a high frequency as shown in the table of interval frequencies:

-The following is a comparison of scales Werckmeister III and D’Alembert-Rousseau in terms of matching melodic intervals (in the “alternate” model of consonance) over the 32 first measures of Goldberg Variations:
+Below is a comparison of the Werckmeister III and D'Alembert-Rousseau scales in terms of matching melodic intervals (in the "alternate" model of consonance) over the first 32 bars of the Goldberg Variations:

-The widths of yellow lines are proportional to the occurrence/durations of melodic intervals in this part of the corpus.
-The picture confirms the absence of an accurate harmonic major third D - F# in the Werckmeister III scale, and the same mismatch of major third G - B. Another mismatch is on minor third E - G, here aiming at ratio 6/5 (315 cents) or 32/27 (294 cents).
+The width of the yellow lines is proportional to the occurrence/duration of melodic intervals in this part of the corpus.
+The picture confirms the absence of an exact harmonic major third D - F# in the Werckmeister III scale, and the same mismatch of the major third G - B. Another mismatch is on the minor third E - G, here aiming at a ratio of 6/5 (315 cents) or 32/27 (294 cents).

 Sources of MusicXML scores

-Links point at MusicXML scores used for this analysis.
-These links must be mentioned in the attribution part of Creative Commons licences.
-Upgraded versions are welcome.
+Links point to MusicXML scores used in this analysis.
+These links must be cited in the attribution part of Creative Commons licences.
+Updated versions are welcome.

-Our thanks to editors of these scores in the MuseScore community!
+Our thanks to the editors of these scores in the MuseScore community!

-The (public domain) score of Goldberg Variations has been edited by MuseScore lead developer Werner Schweer.
+The (public domain) score of the Goldberg Variations has been edited by MuseScore lead developer Werner Schweer.

 Book I sources